jenjzhayunvj/yzha0190_9103_tut2/README.md

 ## PART2:

-I’ll use a simple circle-packing routine in p5.js: seed circles, grow them each frame, and stop growth when an overlap is detected.
+I’ll use a simple circle-packing routine in p5.js:, to seed circles, grow them each frame, and stop growth when an overlap is detected.
 This yields a non-overlapping, organic layout I can map to 3D by extruding each circle as a shallow cylinder (WEBGL).
-Radius-to-height/brightness and a slow rotation reinforce the “wheel” rhythm.
+Radius to height and brightness and a slow rotation reinforce the “wheel” rhythm.
 Orbit control plus basic Lambert/emissive materials add clear light–shadow.
-The algorithm is short and parameter-driven (min gap, max radius), so I can tune density and structure to match my painting while staying within course scope.
+The algorithm is short and parameter-driven (min gap, max radius), so I can tune density and structure to match my idea.

 ![An image of Joe](readmeImages/Interwind.png)